 As Head of Office for Bristol, John is keen to continue our influence in shaping our home city.

-John relishes the challenge of developing the talented teams within the Bristol Studios, whilst also continuing to use his experience of commercial design to lead mixed use and office/workplace projects.
+John relishes the challenge of developing the talented teams within the Bristol Studios, whilst also continuing to use his experience of commercial design to lead mixed use and office & workplace projects.

 John, what are the current issues facing Bristol?

 Bristol consistently ranks as one of the most liveable cities in the UK, yet this historic city is showing its age and struggling to cope with 21st century demands.
 The next decade will see major developments starting in the north, west and south of the city centre and on the northern fringe, providing many much-needed new homes.
 But we need to ensure that these ‘developments’ are more than just boxes where people sleep.
 They must become ‘places’ in their own right, with a full range of facilities to live, work, learn, and play, reinforcing existing communities in the area.
-And now they must respond to the changes people are expecting to see as a result of Covid enforced working from home.
+And now they must respond to the changes people are expecting to see as a result of home working.
 My challenge over the next few years will be bringing together clients and local authorities with our skilled team of masterplanners, landscape architects, planners and architects to help create some of these new places.

 What’s the greatest invention ever?